Cabernet Sauvignon

 The king of red grapes, known for bold tannins, dark fruit, and exceptional aging potential.

 Learn about the world's most important wine grapes.
-From bold Cabernet Sauvignon to elegant Pinot Noir, discover the characteristics, regions, and food pairings for each variety.
+From bold Cabernet Sauvignon to elegant Pinot Noir, discover characteristics, regions, and pairings.

 The king of red grapes, known for bold tannins, dark fruit, and exceptional aging potential.